The Falling Wedge Pattern

-The Falling Wedge is a bullish chart pattern that is formed with a wide formation at the top and contracts as the pattern matures.
+The Falling Wedge pattern is a bullish chart pattern that forms with a wide formation at the top and contracts as the pattern matures.
 The overall price action forms a down-sloping wedge as the support and resistance trend lines converge.

-When present as a continuation pattern, the falling wedge will slope to the downside, but the down-slope will typically be found within an uptrend.
-An example is shown below on SPY’s 5 min chart:
+When present as a continuation pattern, the wedge will slope to the downside, but the down-slope is within an uptrend.
+Here is an example SPY’s 5 min chart:

-When present in as a reversal pattern, the falling wedge will slope to the downside within a downtrend.
-Regardless of continuation or reversal, falling wedges are considered bullish patterns.
-Below is an example of a reversal, also shown on SPY’s 5 min chart:
+When present in as a reversal pattern, the falling wedge pattern will slope to the downside within a downtrend.
+Falling wedges are bullish patterns.
+Below is an example of a reversal, also shown on SPY 5 min chart:

 Established Trend: To qualify as a reversal pattern, there must be a prior trend to reverse.
-Ideally, the falling wedge will form after an extended downtrend and mark the final low.
-These patterns can be found in nearly every time frame.
+Ideally, the falling wedge pattern will form after an extended downtrend and mark the final low.
+You can find these patterns on nearly every time frame.

 Lower Support Line: At least two reaction lows are required to form the lower support line.
 Each reaction low should be lower than each previous low.

-Range Contraction: The range contraction of the falling wedge is similar to that of the rising wedge, but with a flip of the chart.
+Range Contraction: The range contraction of the falling wedge pattern is similar to that of the rising wedge, but with a flip of the chart.
 The upper resistance line and lower support line converge to form a downward sloped cone as the pattern matures.
 If there is no slope in the overall formation, it may be a symmetrical triangle.
 Each reaction low still penetrates the previous low, but this penetration becomes shallower.
-The shallower lows indicate a decrease in selling pressure and create a lower support line with less negative slope than the upper resistance line.
+The shallower lows indicate a decrease in selling pressure.
+This creates a lower support line with less negative slope than the upper resistance line.

-Resistance Break: Bullish confirmation of the pattern does not come until the resistance line is broken in convincing fashion.
-It is sometimes considered prudent to wait for a break above the previous reaction high for further confirmation.
-Similar to other pattern breaks, once the pattern is broken, there can sometimes be a correction to retest the former resistance, now turned support.
+Resistance Break: Bullish confirmation of the pattern does not come until the resistance line breaks in convincing fashion.
+Similar to other pattern breaks, once the pattern breaks, there can sometimes be a correction to retest the former resistance, now turned support.
 The same PYPL’s daily chart can be used to show an example of a retest.